starvingindie/starvingindie.github.io/ld-42-game/story.md

 <img src="images/landscape_livingroom2.png" class="landscape">

-As you search the living room, your junk rapidly begins to close in on you.
+As you search the living room, your house clutter rapidly begins to close in on you.
 Your running out of space to move and the strong walls are closing.
 Panic sets in as you figure out what to do...

 - [Try to push the walls apart](/death-four)
 - [Quickly get rid of your stuff](/scene-nine)